younaskhano/PRODIGY_DS_01/README.md

-# Prodigy InfoTech Internship: Population Visualization
+## Population Data Visualization and Analysis.
-Welcome to the Prodigy InfoTech Internship repository!
-This repository documents Task X (replace X with the actual task number) of my internship journey, focusing on data visualization and population analysis.
+Welcome to this repository!
+We will focusing on data visualization and population analysis.

 ## Task Overview